in-th3-l00p/farmcheck-frontend/src/pages/wiki/files/corn.md

 #### How to plant

-1. ###### Sow seeds about 1½ to 2 inches deep and 2 to 4 inches apart in short, side-by-side rows to form a block, rather than one long row.
+1. ###### Sow seeds about 3 to 5 cm deep and 5 to 10 cm apart in short, side-by-side rows to form a block, rather than one long row.
 2. ###### For decent pollination, we recommend a modest block of, say, 10 to 50 plants.
 3. ###### You may choose to fertilize at planting time with a 10-10-10 fertilizer; corn is meant to grow rapidly.
 If you are confident that the soil is adequate, this step can be skipped.
 4. ###### Water well at planting time.